phetsims/projectile-data-lab/doc/implementation-notes.md

 search for
 `class MeasuringTapeIconNode`.
 This allows us to keep code co-located with where it is used, without proliferating files, and to have a usage site like `new MeasuringTapeIconNode()`.

+### Sonfication (sound)

+Sonification is implemented in the model, since it is often triggered directly by model events, rather than through a listener abstraction.

 ### PhET-iO